395t/review-assignments/_summaries/he2019momentum_2.md

 ## What's hard about unsupervised pre-training in vision

+- Language Tasks can utilize unsupervised pre-training easily due to their inherent structure (words are tokens, and finite)

-- Pretraining on images is difficult because they are in a continuous space, and the representations learned may not transfer
+- Pretraining on images is difficult because they are in a continuous space, and the representations learned may not transfer due to the extremely large set of signals an image can represent

 - Some work has been done on pretraining computer vision models using pretext tasks, but by in large have failed to outperform supervised pretraining